 The greenroof and cistern functions to attenuate, evaporate, and lower the volume of discharge coming from a roof surface.
 The greenroof system will also neutralize acid rain, reduce mass of pollutants, and attenuate hydrographs.
 The storage discharge design of the cistern determines the attenuation.
 A greenroof with cistern will achieve higher stormwater volume and load reductions (greater than 70%) than if used without a cistern (~ 40%).
 When used with a cistern, the cistern discharge will have less pollutant mass than discharge without a cistern.
 Design graphs have been developed for many locations in the State (Hardin, 2006 and Hardin and Wanielista, 2007).
-The greenroof/cistern harvesting design curves and equations for Pinellas County (based on Tampa) are shown below:
+The greenroof/cistern harvesting design curves and equations for Pinellas County can be found in section 6.10.8 of Part C-Design Guide.